betheden/greek-grammar/content/case.rst

 The **Dative case** is used to indicate, location, means, agency, or the indirect object.
 Adjectives and participles modifying an object in the Dative case will also be in the dative.
 Some prepositions take their object in the dative.
 See :ref:`Dative Case<case_dative>` for more details.

-The **accusative case** is the case for the Direct Object among other uses.
+The **Accusative case** is the case for the Direct Object among other uses.
 Adjectives and participles modifying a object in the accusative case will also be in the accusative.
 Some prepositions take their object in the accusative.
 See :ref:`Accusative case<case_accusative>` for more details.